- £950 per week

 Description

 Ivy Dene is a lovely, double-fronted cottage in the attractive village of Crich.
-It is furnished and decorated to a superb standard with quality drapes and sumptuous furnishings throughout its extensive accommodation.
-With a lounge gathered around a log burning stove, fantastic kitchen, three bedrooms, two with king-size/twin beds, two bathrooms and a cloakroom it is a superb holiday retreat.
+It is furnished and decorated to a superb standard with quality furniture and soft furnishings throughout its extensive accommodation.
+With a lounge gathered around a log burning stove, fantastic kitchen, three bedrooms, two with zip and link beds, two bathrooms and a cloakroom, it is a superb holiday retreat.

-An ultra-modern kitchen with bespoke units, hardwood surfaces, double sink, range cooker, microwave, coffee machine, fridge, freezer, wine cooler and dishwasher.
+Kitchen: an excellent facility with all you could possibly need - bespoke units, hardwood surfaces, double sink, range cooker with electric ovens and gas hob, microwave, Nespresso coffee machine, fridge, freezer, wine cooler and dishwasher.

-A cloakroom with washing machine, tumble dryer, sink and W.C.
+Utility/Cloakroom: with washing machine, tumble dryer, sink and WC.

-An attractive Master bedroom with sumptuous zip and link king-size bed (or two singles) and en-suite shower room with W.C.
+Master Bedroom 1: with sumptuous zip and link king size bed (or two 2' 6" singles if preferred) and en suite shower room with WC and basin.

-A family bathroom with roll-top bath, separate shower and W.C.
+Family Bathroom: with roll-top bath, separate shower cubicle, WC and basin.

 Smoking in the cottage is not permitted.